Spacetime: Is spacetime really curved?

 In response to the first question, a number of authors including Deser, Grishchuk, Rosen, Weinberg, etc. have provided various formulations of gravitation as a field in a flat manifold.
 Those theories are variously called "bimetric gravity", the "field-theoretical approach to general relativity", and so forth.
 Kip Thorne has provided a popular review of these theories.

 The flat spacetime paradigm posits that matter creates a gravitational field that causes rulers to shrink when they are turned from circumferential orientation to radial, and that causes the ticking rates of clocks to dilate.
 The flat spacetime paradigm is fully equivalent to the curved spacetime paradigm in that they both represent the same physical phenomena.
 However, their mathematical formulations are entirely different.
 Working physicists routinely switch between using curved and flat spacetime techniques depending on the requirements of the problem.
-The flat spacetime paradigm turns out to be especially convenient when performing approximate calculations in weak fields.
-Hence, flat spacetime techniques will be used when solving gravitational wave problems, while curved spacetime techniques will be used in the analysis of black holes.
+The flat spacetime paradigm is convenient when performing approximate calculations in weak fields.
+Hence, flat spacetime techniques tend be used when solving gravitational wave problems, while curved spacetime techniques tend be used in the analysis of black holes.